Easy Company (comics): Publication history

 In the stories, the unit saw action in every combat zone in the European Theatre.
-Unlike actual units, the unit has at least one African-American member, which was in defiance of racial segregation policy of the Army at the time.
+The unit has at least one African-American member, which would have been unusual at the time given that Army units were generally racially segregated at the time.

 In the graphic novel Between Hell and a Hard Place, Sgt.
 Rock explained that he gave nicknames to Easy Company men because during battle, they would be required to do things their civilian identities might not be able to live with; once the war was over, the nicknames could be left behind once the soldiers resumed their civilian lives.
 This accounts for the proliferation of unusual character names in Easy Company over the years.

 The characters of Sergeant Rock and Easy Company appeared in new monthly stories published in Our Army at War (title changed to Sgt.
 Rock in March 1977) until Sgt.
 Rock #422 (July 1988).
 While no longer appearing in a monthly book, Easy Company appear from time to time in World War II stories in other DC publications, including comic book miniseries Between Hell and a Hard Place (2003), The Prophecy (2005), and The Lost Battalion (2008–2009).